ovicin/weaving-voices-engine/ARCH.md

 #### MWC Architecuture

-The system takes a distributed approach the **Model View Controller** architecure.
+The system takes a distributed approach to the **Model View Controller** architecure.

 The system is built of to **multiple agents** refered as **services**.
 Services can be either **Views** or **Controllers**.
 Each service have an **internal modular Model** which keeps its attributes in sync with the other services using a **subscription** based approach.